docs Self-service account recovery administrator's guide

 Monitoring updates to your directory made by Nametag

-When you connect a directory, all of the members of that directory will be added to Nametag.
+When you connect a directory, all the accounts in that directory will be added to Nametag.
 These people will be added as accounts, which means that you will see each individual listed with their corresponding email address and the status of their Nametag identity.

 See the status of a Nametag identity